rgizquierdo/git-demo-repo/hot-beverages/cuban-coffee.md

 ### Step 6

 - Optionally, you can add a few drops of espresso over the crema to marble it.
+- Optionally, you can add a sip of cuban rum.

 ### Step 7